 In the first installment of our “Marketing to Gen Z” series, we explored the elements of Internet culture that are tied to what it means to be a Zoomer.
 In part two, we’re looking at the ways in which the Internet has transformed Gen Z’s physical reality, influencing – and sometimes even enhancing – how they spend their time and money.

 What are Gen Z’s media consumption habits?

 Zoomers spend tons of time plugged into their devices – but what are they actually up to?
 We know they’re binging their favorite TV shows, playing games on their phones, and refreshing their social media feeds.
 While these may seem like media consumption occurs in isolation, Zoomers are finding new ways to foster connection via digital channels, gravitating toward interactive online experiences that satisfy their need for community.

 What they’re watching: streaming video

 Zoomers spend less time watching traditional TV than any other age group, instead shifting their attention to online video content.
-A lot of it is high-budget, big studio content, and Gen Z is streaming it the legit way with paid subscriptions.
+Much of it is high-budget, big studio content, and Gen Z is streaming it the legit way with paid subscriptions.
 Netflix holds the top spot as Gen Z’s most popular streaming platform (75% are watching every month), followed by Hulu (54%), Disney+ (48%), and Amazon Prime Video (40%).
 Zoomers are also sharing content and sourcing suggestions online – 55% are likely to post about their favorite shows on social media, and 63% watch new content based on recommendations from other people.

 What they’re playing: mobile games